 In relation to new premiums paid, there is a contribution charge, although in many cases this is largely offset by higher allocation rates.
 There are no exit charges when transferring funds elsewhere; nor switching charges when changing from one investment fund to another.

 The GAA was provided with sufficient details of policyholder charges including transaction costs calculated on the DC workplace methodology.
-OneFamily were able to meet the new disclosure requirements introduced with effect from September 2022.
+OneFamily have been able to meet the disclosure requirements relating to costs and charges.
 The monitoring of transaction costs falls under the remit of the Executive Investment Committee who challenge EdenTree if any costs appear out of line with expectations.